ibafly/atom--color-dict/README.md

 ## Usage

-### 1. Block Mode: in .less/scss/sass/stylus file types
+### 1. Block Mode: in .less/scss/sass/stylus/css file types

 `#2299dd` -> `$color-home-world: #2299dd;`

 Select constructive lines. lines that only include `#HEX`es will be converted.

 Then hit `ctrl-alt-d`.
 Get key-value pairs.

+> You can change config to other syntax when in `.css` files.

 ### 2. Inline Mode: in all file types